DONNWILZY/hngTaskOne/README.md

 Features:
-1. Default Route: The default route ("/") provides a detailed project description and documentation of available endpoints in HTML format.
+1. Default Route: The default route `("/") `provides a detailed project description and documentation of available endpoints in HTML format.

-2. Endpoint for Query Parameters: The "/api/" endpoint allows users to query parameters individually.
+2. Endpoint for Query Parameters: The `/api/` endpoint allows users to query parameters individually.
 It accepts "slack_name" and "track" as query parameters and returns JSON responses based on the presence and validity of these parameters.

-3. Endpoint for Queried Data: The "/api/dataQuery" endpoint requires both "slack_name" and "track" parameters to be present together and returns JSON responses with validation.
+3. Endpoint for Queried Data: The `/api/dataQuery `endpoint requires both "slack_name" and "track" parameters to be present together and returns JSON responses with validation.
 The first one I did before I decided to added more conditions for validation

-4. Endpoint to Get All Data: The "/api/data" endpoint returns JSON responses without any query parameters, providing a complete set of information.
+4. Endpoint to Get All Data: The `/api/data `endpoint returns JSON responses without any query parameters, providing a complete set of information.

    GET DATA SAVED TO DATABASE

-Sure, here's the rewritten API documentation with the numbering maintained:

 6. Endpoint: `/api/myData/save`
    Method: POST